BMARC: Second World War

 By 1943, its two production units fulfilled 46% of the UK's demand for the Hispano-Suiza 20 mm cannon.
 The remainder came from The Birmingham Small Arms Company Limited (BSA) shadow factory in Newcastle-under-Lyme, 25%; Poole Royal Ordnance Factory, 25%; and the Royal Small Arms Factory Enfield, 3%.
 At the time of the Battle of Britain in 1940, 20 mm cannon were only just starting to arm the Spitfire and Hurricane.
 By 1943, the RAF had converted entirely to cannon armament for its fighters.

 Grantham received 21 raids by the Luftwaffe for precisely this reason, which killed 88 people in 1941-42 (many around the Commercial Road and Norton Street area on 9 January and 4 February in 1941).
 On 9 January 1941 at around 7pm, 22 people were killed, with 29 high-explosive bombs, on Commercial Road, near number 71.

 In mid-October 1944, censorship restrictions were halted, and the first official list of air raids on Grantham was released, once any immediate danger of repeat attacks had disappeared.
 Grantham had received 197 high-explosive bombs, 500 incendiary bombs, with 71 houses destroyed.
 8 people were killed in Lincoln, with 55 injured, Skegness had 36 people killed.
 Six people were killed in Scunthorpe.

 One notable raid was on 24 October 1942 when 32 people were killed when bombs destroyed most of Stuart Street and its air-raid shelter.
 The Grantham Journal would refer to any attack on Grantham as 'an air raid on a Midlands town'.
 The October 1942 attack was in lots in moonlight, with 10 people killed in the air raid shelter.
 Also hit was St Catherine's Road, with 17 high-explosive bombs, and 20 houses destroyed.
-It is thought that the attack was to hit the nearby RAF Group 5 HQ.
+It is thought that the attack was to hit the No. 5 Group RAF HQ at nearby St Vincents Hall.

 The Ministry of Aircraft Production site on Springfield Road was hit on Monday 27 January 1941 around 2.30pm, when a plane was shot down.
 The Junkers Ju 88 had taken off from Schiphol.
 In the raid 16 people at the factory were killed, 4 high-explosive bombs were dropped on the factory with 30 people injured.
 4 houses were destroyed.

 The Ju 88, A-5 4D+CT of 9./KG 30, crashed landed in a field at 3.30pm near Pilley's Lane at Fishtoft.
 The German crew set the plane on fire, and escaped, but were caught.
 It was their 100th mission.
 This was the second time that the crew had been shot down - on 10 May 1940, the crew had been shot down by a Fokker D.XXI, and crashed at Vijfhuizen, and one of the crew was killed, being replaced with Ernst Stiller.
 One of the propellers of the aircraft ended up in the BMARC social club.
 The crew was Oberleutnant Friedrich-Karl Rinck the pilot aged around 26 from Stralsund, Obergefreiter Ernst Stiller, Oberfeldwebel Wilhelm Rüther from Salzhausen aged around 27, and Unteroffizier Ferdinand Wissing from Rhede aged around 23.